xenanetworks/tdl-xoa-converter/docs/source/getting_started/installation.rst

-Installing XOA RFC Converter
+Installing XOA Converter
 =====================================

-XOA RFC Converter is available to install and upgrade via the `Python Package Index <https://pypi.org/>`_.
+XOA Converter is available to install and upgrade via the `Python Package Index <https://pypi.org/>`_.
 Alternatively, you can also install and upgrade from the source file.

 * If you prefer installing/upgrading/uninstalling automatically, go to Section `From PyPi Using pip`_.
 * If you prefer installing/upgrading manually, go to Section `Manually From Source`_.